hoereth/i18n-maven-plugin/doc/README_JAVASCRIPT.md

-# Getting Started with a Web / Javascript project
+# Getting Started with a Web project with Javascript Files

 ## pom.xml